Create a unit test project

 Unit tests often mirror the structure of the code under test.
 For example, a unit test project would be created for each code project in the product.
 The test project can be in the same solution as the production code, or it can be in a separate solution.
 You can have multiple unit test projects in a solution.

 The location of unit tests for native code and the test project structure can be different than the structure that is described in this topic.
-For more information, see Unit testing existing C++ applications with Test Explorer.
+For more information, see Adding unit tests to existing C++ applications.

 On the File menu, choose New and then choose Project (Keyboard Ctrl + Shift + N).